CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-cmaq-benchmark-pcluster.md

 queue1-dy-computeresource1-10      1   queue1*       idle~ 72     72:1:1      1        0      1 dynamic, Scheduler health che
 ```

-Note: on a c5n.18xlarge, the number of virtual cpus is 72, if the yaml contains the Compute Resources Setting of DisableSimultaneousMultithreading: false
+Note: on a c5n.18xlarge, the number of virtual cpus is 72.

+If the YAML contains the Compute Resources Setting of DisableSimultaneousMultithreading: false, then all 72 vcpus will be used

 If DisableSimultaneousMultithreading: true, then the number of cpus is 36 and there are no virtual cpus.

 ### edit run script to use